Regulationeu-ai-actoverviewregulation

 The AI Act follows a phased implementation schedule:

-- 2 August 2027: Full application, including high-risk AI systems that are safety components of products covered by existing EU harmonisation legislation (Annex I).
+• 2 August 2028: Chapter III, Sections 1–3 obligations apply to high-risk AI systems that are safety components of products covered by existing EU harmonisation legislation (Annex I).

 How to Prepare for Compliance